Reformed doctrine on condemnation and hell (and what Scripture actually says)

 I have also seen it argued that Psalm 116:3 “The cords of death entangled me, the anguish of the grave came over me; I was overcome by distress and sorrow” can only be referring to the horrors of the writer as he continually thought about endless torment, but this verse can just as easily be seen describing the horrors of the writer as he continually thought about death, endless death.

-I have also seen it argued that the word Ταρταρόω or tartaroó found in 2 Peter 2:4 should be seen only as further evidence proving there will be a place of everlasting torment for all of the condemned.
-But if we examine what is actually written here we can see this is not the case: “For if God did not spare angels when they sinned, but cast them into hell” (tartaroó) “and committed them to chains of gloomy darkness to be kept until the judgment;”.
-As we see, this Greek word “tartaroó” (found only once in Scripture) is being used only to explain a holding place for fallen angels until the judgement.
-This word therefore in the given context set before us in 2 Peter 2 by no means serves to prove the least knowledgeable and least offensive of the condemned must be made to suffer the same condemnation of endless torment that will be experienced by those most evil of the condemned.
+I have also seen it argued that 2 Peter 2:4 should be seen as further evidence serving to prove there will be a place of everlasting torment for all of the condemned.
+But once again, if we examine what is actually written: “For if God did not spare angels when they sinned, but cast them into hell”- [the word hell here has been translated from the Greek word Ταρταρόω or tartaroó, meaning a subterranean region, doleful and dark, regarded by the ancient Greeks as the abode of the wicked dead] “and committed them to chains of gloomy darkness to be kept until the judgment”, it becomes clear that this verse by no means serves to prove there is a place of everlasting torment for all of the condemned.
+Nowhere are we told the least knowledgeable and least offensive of the condemned must be made to suffer the same condemnation as those demonic fallen angels who know well the good they seek to torment and destroy.

 I have also seen it argued that Mark 9:44 and Isaiah 66:24 “their worm shall not die, neither shall their fire be quenched” can only be describing everlasting torment.
 But these verses can easily be seen describing an endless decomposing and an everlasting destruction showing there will be no reprieve or regeneration from “death” for those least knowledgeable or least offensive of the condemned.
 Whilst at the same time these verses can also be seen as a warning of no release from torment for those most evil of the condemned.
 What these verses cannot be seen doing though is providing evidence of an immortal soul being given to everyone.